|

 This is the most concise and extreme expression of DNA-centrism I know of.
 It is almost a definition of DNA-centrism in the context of the Origin of Life.
 The statement claims that life started with DNA.
 All you need is DNA and the organism will develop from it.
 On the other hand, in biology DNA-centrism means: DNA creates the organism.
 DNA is the cause of the organism.
 DNA controls every biological function in the organism.
 DNA-centrism in the context of Mendelian genetics is almost by definition gene-centrism because Mendelian genetics is not interested in the molecular details of how a gene affects the phenotype of the organism.
 For Mendelian genetics, the inner workings of an organism are a black box.

 Now, let us ask the same questions about DNA as we did above about the musical notes on a piece of paper: does DNA cause an organism to develop, grow, breath and live?
 Of course not!
 Try it yourself: place a complete genome in a physiological saline solution in a Petri dish at 37°C and wait.
 Nothing will happen!
 But why?
 Because this is an unnatural environment?
 But if DNA has the power to create an organism, why does DNA do that?
 Apparently, DNA hasn't the power to create an organism.
 Apparently, the genome has to be in a cell and needs all the machinery to read and translate the information in the genome.
 Conclusion: it only seems that DNA is the cause of an organism because it is always in the right environment.
-Compare this with the musical notes on paper: we are used to associating musical notes on paper with the sounds of music.
-But the musical notes do not create music.
-The right environment is required to create music [2].
-We need a change of perspective to see this.
+We always assume the right environment.

-Does DNA control the cell, or does the cell control DNA?
+Duck-Rabbit illusion (wikipedia) Does DNA control the cell, or does the cell control DNA? |

 Genetic disease seem to be a very strong argument against my position and for DNA-centrism.
 What is the cause of Cystic Fibrosis?
 The answer: Cystic Fibrosisis is caused by a mutation in the CFTR gene.
 What is the cause of Huntington's Disease?
 Answer: HD is caused by a mutation in the Huntingtin gene.
 What is the cause of Duchenne Muscular Dystrophy?
 DMD is caused by a mutation of the dystrophin gene.
 What is the cause of Sickle cell disease?
 Sickle cell disease is caused by a mutation in the HBB gene.
 A clear case for DNA-centrism?

-No. On closer inspection it appears that genetic diseases are an argument against DNA-centrism.
+No. On closer inspection, it appears that genetic diseases are an argument against DNA-centrism.
 This is because all cells in our body have the same genome.
 If the fertilized egg (zygote) has a mutation, all cells in our body necessarily have that mutation.
 Yet, genetic diseases tend to affect specific organs in our body: blood, brain, muscles, heart, lungs, intestines, eyes, ears, etc. How could that be if all cells harbour exactly the same genome?
 Answer: it is the difference in expression of genes.
 Do genes express themselves?
 Of course not.
 Factors outside DNA trigger gene expression.
 Additionally, genetic diseases often start at different ages.
 For example, symptoms of Huntington's Disease typically appear in middle-aged people.
 How could that be?
 The genome doesn't change with age.
 Again: gene expression changes with age, not the gene itself.
 This is an argument against DNA-centrism because these examples show that DNA is passive, and factors outside DNA cause gene expression in specific organs at specific times.
-To understand this correctly, the whole cell should be in the center ('cell-centric view of life').
+To understand this correctly, the whole cell should be in the centre ('cell-centric view of life').

 Origin of Life